Identifying Images and User Interface Elements

 Column headings and their alignment are derived from the label text that you select on the Label tab in the properties for the page control or page field that you assign to the column.
 Therefore, you must make sure that the associated page controls or data entry fields have appropriate labels, according to the guidelines in the preceding sections.
 Also make sure that you select the Show Column Headings (runtime) check box on the Label tab in the Grid Properties dialog box.

-If adding column headings will interfere with usability for sighted users, you can hide the grid column titles so that they appear only in Accessible Layout mode by adding PeopleCode that renames the column headings at runtime.
+If adding column headings will interfere with usability for sighted users, you can hide the grid column titles so that they appear only when the Accessibility Layout option is set to Screen Reader On by adding PeopleCode that renames the column headings at runtime.

 Include titles and descriptive summaries for all grids and scroll areas.
 To do this: